NJIT-DSA/NJIT-DSA-01-arrays/README.md

 Note that you will need the generic sort later in the exercises, so do not jump ahead skipping this task.

+Finally, change the `reverse()` and `sort()` mehtods in `Grades.java` to call the generic methods and remove or commnet out the earlier methods.

 ## Final test of the generic algorithms

 In the root folder if this project, you will find a new test in the file `GenericTests.java`. **Move this file** to the test code directory `src/test/java/oy/tol/tra`.
 Now you can also use this new test to test your generic implementations.
 It will test your `reverse` and `sort` methods using both `Integer` and `String` arrays.

-When the tests pass, you may deliver the exercise for evaluation and grading and continue to the next exercise.
+When the tests pass, you may deliver the exercise in gitHub Classroom for evaluation and grading as instructed, and continue to the next exercise.

 ## Delivery

-When you have fixed the issues in the `reverse()` and `sort()` methods of `Grades` and have them implemented as generic methods, deliver your submission for evaluation as instructed in the course.
+When you have fixed the issues in the `reverse()` and `sort()` methods of `Grades.java` and have them implemented as generic methods in `Algorithms.java`, deliver your submission for evaluation as instructed in the course.

 **Do not forget** to `git add` your `Algorithms.java` before committing and pushing to your remote repository!
 Also commit the moving of the `GenericTests.java` file to the test directory.